scouten/ericscouten.travel/content/2021/04-21+dallas-to-seattle/day-1-dallas-to-lubbock/index.md

 +++
-title = "Day 1: Dallas to Lubbock" date = 2021-04-21
+title = "Dallas to Seattle Day 1: Dallas to Lubbock" date = 2021-04-21
 updated = 2021-05-06